 A couple of rest houses at the Sanbonmatsu parking lot offer snowshoe rentals for around 500 yen for two hours or 1000 yen per day.
 Cross-country ski rentals go for 1800 to 2000 yen per day.
 There are also guided half-day tours available, but advance reservations are required, and English instructions may be limited.

 Senjogahara is connected with central Nikko by Tobu bus.
 Buses leave from Tobu Nikko Station (many also serve JR Nikko Station) and are bound for Yumoto Onsen.
 There are one or two buses per hour.
-The one way trip from Tobu Nikko Station to Senjogahara takes about 70 minutes, costs around 1500 yen and is covered by the All Nikko Pass.
+The one way trip from Tobu Nikko Station to Senjogahara takes about 70 minutes, costs around 1550 yen and is covered by the Nikko All Area Pass.